chromium/chromium/chrome/common/extensions/api/_features.md

 For each of these contexts, an "extension" context can refer to a context of either an app or an extension.

-### Blessed Extension Contexts
+### Privileged Extension Contexts

-The `blessed_extension` context refers to a JavaScript context running from an extension process.
+The `privileged_extension` context refers to a JavaScript context running from an extension process.
 These are typically the most secure JavaScript contexts, as it reduces the likelihood that a compromised web page renderer will have access to secure APIs.

-Traditionally, only pages with a top-level extension frame (with a `chrome-extension://` scheme), extension popups, and app windows were blessed extension contexts.
-With [site isolation](https://www.chromium.org/developers/design-documents/site-isolation), extension frames running in web pages are also considered blessed extension contexts, since they are running in the extension process (rather than in the same process as the web page).
+Traditionally, only pages with a top-level extension frame (with a `chrome-extension://` scheme), extension popups, and app windows were privileged extension contexts.
+With [site isolation](https://www.chromium.org/developers/design-documents/site-isolation), extension frames running in web pages are also considered privileged extension contexts, since they are running in the extension process (rather than in the same process as the web page).

-### Blessed Web Page Contexts
+### Privileged Web Page Contexts

-The `blessed_web_page` context refers to a JavaScript context running from a hosted app.
-These are similar to blessed extension contexts in that they are (partially) isolated from other processes, but are typically more restricted than blessed extension processes, since hosted apps generally have fewer permissions.
+The `privileged_web_page` context refers to a JavaScript context running from a hosted app.
+These are similar to privileged extension contexts in that they are (partially) isolated from other processes, but are typically more restricted than privileged extension processes, since hosted apps generally have fewer permissions.
 Note that these contexts are unaffected by the `matches` property.

 ### Content Script Contexts